OlivierSohn/hamazed/BACKLOG.md

+- use 'Communication' sound while computing the world.

 - laser should have a sound, maybe depending on the music, it could be a chord.
 - winning or losing should change the music